Dark Angel (DC Comics): One Year Later

 The continuity-altering effects of 52 and Infinite Crisis resulted in a new multiverse.
 A new Dark Angel has appeared, although it is not yet known if she is a multiversal counterpart to Donna Troy or if she has a different origin altogether, although a comment from the character in Countdown to Adventure #4 implies she is at least partially both versions.
 She commented: "I have survived all manner of crises and served Monitor and Anti-Monitor alike".

 A year after the events of Infinite Crisis, Dark Angel appeared as the servant for the New 52 Monitors, each born from different Multiverse creations.
 Dark Angel tested Supergirl to see if she was indeed the proper persona for existence in the current DC Universe.
 After the test, she told Supergirl that her job is to prod and provoke questionable entities or anomalies so they could ensure their veracity in the world.
 Believing Supergirl to be out of place in the timestream, Dark Angel plans to erase Supergirl's existence, but stopped by one of the Monitors before she can do so and got reassigned for another task.
 This task is also later revealed to be the destruction of War World, Forerunner's home planet.

 She later pursues Donna Troy, Kyle Rayner and Jason Todd throughout the Multiverse (possibly at the Monitors' behest), thus inquiring the denizens of the Wildstorm Universe (Earth-50) as to whether her lookalike had passed through.
 Dark Angel next appears in Countdown to Adventure #3, disguised as an Oracle on Earth-33, plus turning the conjurers against Forerunner when she arrives.
 She then sheds her disguise, attacks Forerunner, and kills the Earth-33 version of Starman before she is defeated.
 She escapes before Forerunner can finish her.

 Powers and abilities

-Dark Angel is an incredibly powerful sorceress, able to cast various magic spells, transverse through spacetime, and be nearly immortal.
+Dark Angel is a sorceress capable of casting various magic spells and traversing spacetime and is nearly immortal.